luontola/web-intro/databases.md

 next: /security/
 ---

 Most applications store their data in a database.
-Think of databases as Excel sheets with possibly millions of rows of data, but with more powerful tools for manipulating and summarizing the data.
+Think of databases as Excel sheets, but with even millions of rows of data and with more powerful tools for manipulating and summarizing the data.
 In this chapter we will use databases to implement a commenting feature for the pictures on your site.

 ## Web forms